In California, the term “working off the clock” refers to non-exempt employees who perform (unpaid) work

 In these situations, the written agreement controls.
 If you stay late to finish job-related tasks, you are violating your employment agreement.
 You can be disciplined or even terminated for doing so.

 However, you may feel pressured to work off the clock in order to keep your job.
-This creates an impossible dilemma that benefits the employer, who receives unpaid work by you while retaining the ability to fire you if you demand your unpaid wages.
+This creates an impossible dilemma that benefits the employer: you do unpaid work while retaining the ability to fire you if you demand your unpaid wages.

 The most important thing that you can do in this situation is to see an employment lawyer from a reputable law firm.